Meridian Health and our hospitals have several hospital policies meant to protect and serve you.

 Additional patient rights include:

 As a recipient of funding through Federal Health Care programs, Meridian Health does not exclude, deny benefits to, or otherwise discriminate against any person on the ground of race, color, or national origin, sexual orientation, gender identity and/or expression, veteran status, on the basis of disability or age, in sum or substance, 'any other category protected by state or federal law’, in admission to, participation in, or receipt of services and benefits under any of its programs and activities.
-This statement is in accordance with the provisions of Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, and the Age Discrimination Act of 1975.
-(For further information about this policy, contact Guest Relations).
+This statement is in accordance with the provisions of Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, and Section 1557 of the Affordable Care Act (ACA) of 2010 (42 U.S.C.
+18116).
+(For further information about this policy, contact Guest Relations at 732-776-4447).

 Advance Directives (Living Wills)